discus-sions/TownOfHost-TheOtherRoles/README.md

 ### MadGuardian

-Create and idea by 空き瓶/EmptyBottle<br>
+Idea and created by 空き瓶/EmptyBottle<br>

 Team : Impostors<br>
 Basis : Crewmate<br>

 The MadGuardians belong to team Impostors, one type of Madmates.<br>
-Compared with Madmates, MadGuardian cannot use vents, while they can guard kills by Impostors after finishing all tasks.<br>
+Compared with Madmates, MadGuardian cannot use vents.
+They are protected from kills by Impostors after finishing all their tasks.<br>

 #### Game Options